terrylinooo/githuber-md/README.txt

 2. Parse the Markdown to HTML, save the parsed HTML content into `wp_posts`.`post_content`.

 This plugin will detect your Markdown content and decide what scripts will be loaded, to avoid loading unnecessary scripts.
-For example, if you enabled `Syntax highlight`, you have to update your post again to take effects.
+For example, if you enabled Syntax highlight, you have to update your post again to take effects.

 == Suggestions ==